dapr/dotnet-sdk/samples/Client/DaprClient/Readme.md

 dapr publish -t withdraw -p '{"id": "17", "amount": 15 }'
 ```

-Operation *deposit* can be invoked by HTTP/S POST request and also triggered as a *cloud event* by publishing the event to the topic with name 'deposit'.
+Operation *deposit* can be invoked by HTTP POST request and also triggered as a *cloud event* by publishing the event to the topic with name 'deposit'.
 It is mapped as:
  ```c#
 endpoints.MapPost("deposit", Withdraw).WithTopic("deposit");